 Keeping safe physical distance says that you

 respect and support the health and survival

 of others.
 What better way to begin coming

 together than to show this caring for each

+lockdown, Trump's response was "Liberate

+their obsession with the second amendment

+are not what the writers of the Constitution

+had in mind when they spoke of "the right

+First of all, these white militia groups, and

 I respectfully ask that whomever has

+Wearing a face covering in public plac-

+CLAUDIA ALLEN

+THOMPSON

-Wearing a face covering in public places until it is safe to debate face-to-face.
+es until it is safe to debate face-to-face.